Pharmacist treatment of UTIs – frequently asked questions

 My local pharmacy is not able to supply antibiotics for UTIs - why?

-Any pharmacist can still advise on pain relief options for UTIs.
+Any pharmacist can still advise on non-presciption initial management options and pain relief options for UTIs.

-How much will it cost to get a prescription for UTI medicines from my pharmacist?
+How much will it cost to have a consultation for a UTI from my pharmacist?

-The cost of medications will be the same as a private prescription, with the price determined by the pharmacy and paid for by the patient.
+When a prescription medicine is needed, the cost will be the same as a private prescription, with the price determined by the pharmacy and paid for by the patient.

 Check with your pharmacist about the cost of consultation and medicines before you agree to receive the service.